mdeinum/spring-training/33-spring-boot-rest-server/README.md

    NotEmpty.book.authors=Book should have at least 1 author
    ```
    * This will create messages for the `@NotBlank` on the `title` field of the `Book` class (and more).
-   * You can also add a `messages_NL.properties` and provide Dutch translations (or another ISO_639 language code to provide translations for that specific language.
+   * You can also add a `messages_nl.properties` and provide Dutch translations (or another ISO_639 language code to provide translations for that specific language.
 7. Re-run the application and check the response, it should now give detailed information about the fields that are wrong, using the translations we have put in the `messages.properties`.

 Testing